Plinq/big_spoon/README.md

 end
 ```

-Conditional callbacks also support `:unless`, just like their ActiveModel ancestors:
+Conditional callbacks also support `:unless`, just like their ActiveModel ancestors.
+Or should I say "inspiritors?"
+Is that word?
+Shut up, of course it is.
+Anyway:

 ```
 class User